noah427/discord-bot-view/readme.md

 ### In order to run you must have nodejs installed [nodejs](https://nodejs.org)

-add a file named .env
+add a file named .env (if you are having problems with this try create.env.bat)

 write TOKEN=the token of the bot account u wanna use